 If none of these scenarios apply to your co-worker, Alzheimer's could be a possibility, although certainly not one you would want to jump to immediately or without substantial evidence.
 Since you asked specifically about Alzheimer's, here is some information on the disease that can help you understand it better and perhaps give you some insight as to whether it is something to be concerned about in your co-worker:

 A person's risk of developing Alzheimer's disease increases with age, and is most often seen in people over 60.
-In fact, some studies show that more than 14 percent of people over 65 have Alzheimer's.
+In fact, some studies show that more than 14 percent of people over 65 years of age have Alzheimer's.
 That number jumps to over 40 percent in people who are over 80.
-Moreover, for no known reason, women, rather than men are at higher risk of developing Alzheimer's.
+Moreover, for no known reason, females, rather than males are at higher risk of developing the condition.

 Alzheimer's disease is commonly referred to as a progressive, degenerative disease of the brain.
 It worsens over time as the disease damages more brain tissue.
 The leading cause of dementia, it disrupts a person's cognitive and social abilities, compromising his/her ability to manage even daily activities.